 The early years

-Arthritis Research UK began life as the Empire Rheumatism Council, set up in 1936 by Dr Will Copeman, an eminent physician and Fellow of the Royal College of Physicians (RCP), and other like-minded doctors, who were committed to stopping the pain of arthritis.
+Arthritis Research UK began life as the Empire Rheumatism Council, set up in 1936 by Dr Will Copeman, a physician and Fellow of the Royal College of Physicians (RCP), and other like-minded doctors, who were committed to stopping the pain of arthritis.

-In the 1950s, the charity began to train doctors and medical students and educate the public.
-The first information booklet, on rheumatoid arthritis, was published in 1956; osteoarthritis followed two years later.
+- 1950s - the charity began to train doctors and medical students and educate the public.

-From the 1960s onwards our research began to show that arthritis is neither simply a wear and tear condition, nor an inevitable part of ageing.
+- 1960s onwards - our research began to show that arthritis is neither simply a wear and tear condition, nor an inevitable part of ageing.

-Arthritis Research UK’s flagship research centre, the Kennedy Institute, was responsible for the charity’s biggest success yet.
-Scientists Tiny Maini and Marc Feldmann research into the activities of a disease-causing molecule called tumour necrosis factor (TNF) in the 1990s.
-This led to a whole new class of drugs called anti-TNF therapy, transforming the lives of people with rheumatoid and other types of inflammatory arthritis over the past 15 years.
+- 1990s - our flagship research centre, the Kennedy Institute was responsible for the charity’s biggest success yet.
+This was the research by scientists Tiny Maini and Marc Feldmann into the activities of a disease-causing molecule called tumour necrosis factor (TNF).
+This led to a whole new class of drugs called anti-TNF therapy which has transformed the lives of people with rheumatoid and other types of inflammatory arthritis over the past 20 years.

-Our network of experimental treatment centres have supported the testing and development of new treatment for arthritis and related conditions.
+- Supported the testing and development of new treatment for arthritis and related conditions through our network of experimental treatment centres.

-We've worked also hard to ensure key decision makers in government at all levels take arthritis more seriously, and make it a priority.
+- We've worked also hard to ensure key decision makers in government take arthritis more seriously, and make it a priority.
 Our reports have helped to improve government policy relating to people with arthritis in the healthcare and public health systems.
-In 2014 this campaigning spirit went further still, to a call for candidates in the 2015 general election to champion the prevention and cure of arthritis, and transforming the services for people with the condition by becoming an Arthritis Champion.